What is Schedule 1 Children Act 1989? Your questions answered

 The court can order a parent to purchase or transfer a property to the parent with care of the child for as long as it will benefit the child.
 Once it is no longer needed, it generally reverts back to the payer.

-Who can make the application?
+Who can make a Schedule 1 application?

 This is usually the parent with care, guardian or special guardian or anyone who is named in a child arrangement order with whom a child is to live.
 The child must live with the applicant and is a person under the age of 18.